 Frosting

-- In a medium mixing bowl, use a hand mixer to blend together the cream cheese, butter, powdered sugar, maple syrup and salt until it is smooth and blended.
+- In a medium mixing bowl, use a hand mixer to blend together the softened 4 ounces cream cheese, softened 3 tablespoons unsalted butter, ¼ cup powdered sugar, 4 tablespoons maple syrup and pinch of fine sea salt until it is smooth and blended.

 - When the rolls are mostly cool, evenly coat with the frosting.